‘I’d tell you a joke about a roof, but it’s over your head’!

 While there is a lot of content available online about how to do a roof inspection, nothing beats the expertise and understanding of the experts who have worked on roofing for their whole career.

 A professional roofing inspector is trained to detect concealed leaks and other problems often unnoticed by the untrained eye.
-They will provide a full detailed report with details of issues noticed and what work should be done to rectify them.

 A professional roofing inspector will provide the following during their inspection.